dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 If you see that the incremental loading is not working as expected and the incremental values are not modified between pipeline runs, check the following:

-1. Make sure the destination, pipeline name and dataset name are the same between pipeline runs.
+1. Make sure the `destination`, `pipeline_name` and `dataset_name` are the same between pipeline runs.

+2. Check if `dev_mode` is `False` in the pipeline configuration.
+Check if `refresh` for associated sources and resources is not enabled.

-2. Check the logs for `Bind incremental on <resource_name> ...` message.
+3. Check the logs for `Bind incremental on <resource_name> ...` message.
 This message indicates that the incremental value was bound to the resource and shows the state of the incremental value.

-3. After the pipeline run, check the state of the pipeline.
+4. After the pipeline run, check the state of the pipeline.
 You can do this by running the following command:

 ```sh
 dlt pipeline -v <pipeline_name> info